mattwilliams85/powur/README.md

   url = git@heroku.com:sunstand.git
 ```

-The staging server is updated whenever anyone executes a succcessful push to the 'master' branch.
+The staging server is updated whenever anyone executes a succcessful push to the 'develop' branch.

 This is a pretty typical workflow if you ever have need to deploy development changes to production.